chenchen235/SA-Occ/README.md

 #### step 3.
 Prepare our Occ3D-NuScenes Extension Satellite Dataset (Occ3D-NuScenes-SatExt)

 The Occ3D-NuScenes-SatExt dataset is an extension of the Occ3D-nuScenes dataset, integrating satellite imagery with real-time ground-level sensor data to enhance 3D occupancy prediction tasks.
-This dataset is the first to systematically incorporate satellite data into real-time applications using GPS and IMU for alignment, making significant contributions to the field of autonomous driving.
+This dataset is the first to systematically incorporate satellite data into real-time applications using GPS and IMU for alignment.

 You can download Occ3D-NuScenes-SatExt [gdrive](https://drive.google.com/file/d/138O6L0ecocVc0t2mFsIsNaM7oMK1bhM2/view?usp=drive_link) (or [huggingface](https://huggingface.co/datasets/chenchen235/Occ3D_nuScenes_SatExt) for more information) and unzip all zip files and arrange the folder as:
 ```shell script